 Confusing Momentum and Speed

 People often confuse momentum with speed.
 Consider the organizations you know.
 Think about the leaders within them, maybe including yourself.
 Then acknowledge the substantial, often disproportionate energy dedicated to "bigger, faster, and cheaper"--all elements most closely aligned with speed.

 When they work, "bigger, faster, cheaper" can be great.
 Temporarily.
 Maybe.
 The trouble is, each assumes a steady state environment.
 In such relatively stable conditions, it's not surprising that organizations focus on developing efficient systems built for speed.

 The real goal, however, is forward progress, ongoing, and far into the future.
 And when the world isn't a steady state (which it never really is), that progress depends on skilled noticing--of changing conditions, of changes in assumptions, of new opportunities, and of those opportunities that have fallen away.
 In a rapidly shifting world such as the currently unprecedented one we live in, a singular or disproportionate focus on speed becomes the unintended enemy.
 Practiced noticing is the true advantage.

 Starting to Notice

 In 2017, Walmart CEO Doug McMillon was asked, "Do you ever feel the pace of change is out of control?"
 His answer spoke volumes.
 "Once upon a time," he began, "companies like ours made big strategic changes on an annual or quarterly basis.
 Today," he said, "it's daily."
 He said he even jokes with other leaders that it's hourly.

-Though we are loath to admit it, then or now, speed only gets us so far-- especially in a world that can change with the hour.
-Such a world requires not only skilled noticing but that every single person in an organization practices this skill as a matter of habit, as a matter of collective strategy.
+Though we are loath to admit it, now or ever, speed only gets us so far--especially in a world that can change with the hour.
+Such a world requires not only skilled noticing but that every single person in an organization practice this skill as a matter of habit, as a matter of collective strategy.